Summer Session Information for Students

 When are Summer Session fees due?

-Students who register during the Early Registration period must pay fees by on May 21.
-After May 21, students with unpaid fees will be dropped.
+Students who register during the Early Registration period must pay fees by April 16.
+After April 16, students with unpaid fees will be disenrolled.
 Students who register during the Late Registration period must pay within 24 hours after registering for the class.

 What happens if I am dropped from my Summer Session class for nonpayment?